larry868/zazzy/README.md

 Default layout for items is `itemlayout.html` but can be specified in YAML environment variable of the page where the placeholder is found.

+## sitemap

+To generate a sitemap then declare `ZS_SITEMAPTYPE=txt` in your environmetnt variable, then add the YAML entry `sitemap: true` in every `markdown` and `html` files you want to seein the sitemap.

 ## Example of RSS generation

 Extensions can be written in any language you know (Bash, Python, Lua, JavaScript, Go, even Assembler).
 Here's an example of how to scan all markdown blog posts and create RSS items: